mrwoodlog/Commit-Watcher/README.md

 - **Pattern Detection:** Spots keywords like `password` or `api_key` in commit messages or diffs.
 - **Sensitive File Monitoring:** Alerts you if files like `.env` or `.pem` are added.
 - **Code Smell Detection:** Flags big, unusual code changes (e.g., hundreds of lines added or deleted).
+- **Background Monitoring:** Automatically monitors your repository for new commits at regular intervals.
 - **Customizable:** Tweak the rules to your needs!

 ## **Getting Started**